 (2) The permit authorises the holder to supervise the gasfitting work if it is being done by a person who has a permit to do the work in the course of training.

+(3) A Class I permit also authorises the holder to supervise the gasfitting work specified in the permit if it is being done by a gas fitter.

+[Regulation 15 amended in Gazette 26 Nov 2010 p.
+5930.]

 16. Gasfitting authorised by authorisations

 (1) An authorisation authorises the holder to do the specified gasfitting work for the specified employer.